Your Housing Options

 Make your requests as broad and inclusive as you can so you have a better chance of getting a housing assignment.
 You can prioritize your choices during the application process as well as tie preferences to different living options.

 MIT housing policy takes into consideration City of Cambridge zoning laws, which restrict how many people can live in an apartment.

-- New Student–Single assignments are non-renewable and are for one year if assigned in the spring allocation.
-If assigned spring housing in the fall allocation, students will have the option to renew one additional year.
+- New Student–Single assignments (and couples living in Edgerton House, Sidney-Pacific, and 70 Amherst Street) are non-renewable and are for one year if assigned in the fall allocation.
+If assigned housing in the spring allocation, students will have the option to renew one additional year.
 After your initial assignment expires, you must reapply for graduate student housing as a continuing student.

-New Student-Family assignments are non-renewable and are for two years if assigned in the spring allocation.
-Students assigned spring housing in the fall allocation are assigned a non-renewable, one and a half year assignment.
+New Student-Family assignments in Eastgate and Westgate are non-renewable and are for two years if assigned in the fall allocation.
+Students assigned housing in the spring allocation are assigned a non-renewable, one and a half year assignment.